anvaka/strangeb/README.md

 ## How does the nice picture appear?

 That's the fun part!
 I just keep `(x0, y0)` and `(x3, y3)` points static, so that curve always starts and ends at the same position.
-Then on each fram I move control points `(x1, y1)` and `(x2, y2)` around the circle.
+Then on each frame I move control points `(x1, y1)` and `(x2, y2)` around the circle.

 By adjusting control points we also change the shape of the curve.
 And since there